hoangtv2000/DETR_for_wheat_dectection/README.md

 :star: Slide of report can be found [here]()

+:star: We add the code-only version of [Wheat head dataset EDA](https://github.com/hoangtv2000/DETR_for_wheat_dectection/blob/main/wheat_head_EDA.ipynb).
+You can try yourself by running the script.

 # Notebooks
 + For the implementation of COCO-2017 pretrained model.
 We install and demonstrate its performance by plotting the prediction (included visualization of attention mechanism).
 The work can be found at [Implement pretrained DETR for object detection and panoptic segmentation](https://github.com/thoconvuive/DETR/blob/main/Implement%20pretrained%20DETR%20for%20object%20detection%20and%20panoptic%20segmentation.ipynb)